tardate/LittleArduinoProjects/BoldportClub/stringy/DemoBurner/README.md

 ### Installing the Coverter

-there's a Gemfile waiting to install in this directory.
+There's a Gemfile waiting to install in this directory.
 Assuming you have a working Ruby environment:

 ```
 $ gem install bundler  # if not already installed